 Once the filter is completely dry, you can slide or pop it back into place.

 Maintaining your over-the-range microwave can help it function efficiently for years to come.
-Need to replace your current microwave?
-Check out our microwave guide to determine which size and style of microwave is best for your home.
+Need to replace your current microwave or looking to invest in a new one?
+Check out our microwave guide to determine which size and style of microwave is best for your home, and then browse our countertop models or full listing of microwaves.

 Learn more about microwaves